-Welcome to our web site which tells you about the Gertrude Jekyll designed garden at Durmast House, Burley, New Forest.
-The house dates from the 1840s and originally had a Victorian garden but the Gertrude Jekyll plans were commissioned by Miss Nelly Baring, of the Baring banking family and Miss Jekyll’s cousin, in 1907 and completed in 1910, almost a hundred years ago.
+Welcome to our web site which tells you about the Gertrude Jekyll designed garden at Durmast House, Burley, New Forest, Hampshire.
+The house dates from the 1840s and originally had a Victorian garden but the Gertrude Jekyll plans were commissioned by Miss Nelly Baring, of the Baring banking family and Miss Jekyll’s cousin, in 1907 and completed in 1910, over a hundred years ago.

 When she drew up the plans for Durmast, Miss Jekyll was aged 64 and at the height of her fame as the leading Edwardian garden designer.
 In 1908 she wrote her most famous book, Colour in the Flower Garden, which Professor Richard Bisgrove of Reading University has described as “one of the most influential gardening books in the Twentieth century”.

 In this book she described her ideas on using drifts of colour as opposed to the rigid Victorian ideas on planting, so called "Parks and Works" planting.
 She drew on her experience as an artist and member of the Arts and Crafts movement in Britain.
-The Durmast garden demonstrates her ideas very well with a large hot and cold colours border with reds, yellows and orange in a blended theme, a cool yellow and blue coloured scheme, a large rose garden in the shape of two halves of a diamond and edged with Munstead lavender, and a typical Jekyll scheme for a long herbaceous border in the cottage garden style but with Jekyll's colour blends.
-She also designed an azalea walk leading to a long chain of old roses next to a meadow hedge, and for the Autumn, two Michaelmas Daisy borders next to the old Victorian rockery.
+The Durmast garden demonstrates her ideas very well with two contrasting borders; one border has hot colours with reds, yellows and orange in a blended theme and the other with a cool yellow and blue coloured scheme.
+A large rose garden in the shape of two halves of a diamond is edged with Munstead lavender and there is a typical Jekyll scheme for a long herbaceous border in the cottage garden style but with Jekyll's colour blends.
+She also designed an azalea walk leading to a long chain of old roses next to a meadow hedge, and for the Autumn, two Michaelmas Daisy borders were added next to the old Victorian rockery.